Youth Personality and Behavior Lab

 Finally, we are interested in the cognitive and behavioral coping strategies employed by youth with problematic self-esteem, narcissism, or callous-unemotional traits in the face of negative or threatening events.
 Thus, our current and future plans include applying our findings regarding intrapersonal risk and protective factors to cognitive-behavioral interventions for youth who exhibit aggression or other problem behaviors.

-Dr. Barry will be accepting a new graduate student for Fall 2013 admissions.
+Dr. Barry will not be accepting a graduate student for Fall 2015 admissions.